paulinavonstackelberg/ValidatingMIRegularized/Functions_simulation/README.md

 ## Functions

 This folder contains all functions used in the simulation study.
-The functions are grouped into different .R files based on their purpose; a description of these files, and the relevant functions they contain, can be found in the table below. <br/>
+The functions are grouped into different .R files based on their purpose (e.g., a file with evaluation functions, or a file containing functions for CV splitting); a description of these files, and the relevant functions they contain, can be found in the table below. <br/>

 ## How to run this simulation study